karenetheridge/Dist-Zilla-Plugin-OnlyCorePrereqs/README.md

     5.010 would fail with `check_dual_life_versions = 1`, as the version of
     [Test::More](https://metacpan.org/pod/Test::More) that shipped with that version of perl was only 0.72, but not fail if `check_dual_life_versions = 0`.

+- `skip`

+    The name of a module to exempt from checking.
+Can be used more than once.

 # SUPPORT